 Do I have to pay rent to stay at Optimism Place?

-No!
-All of our services are absolutely free.
-For clients in our residential program, not only are you able to temporarily stay in shelter rent free, but your other basic needs are provided as well including food, toiletries, clothing, diapers, and formula.
-We are fortunate to have such a generous community so other items are available at times as well.
+All of our services are free.
+For clients in our residential program, not only are you able to temporarily stay in shelter rent-free, but your other basic needs are provided as well including food, toiletries, clothing, diapers, and formula.

 Am I allowed to leave the shelter if I am a resident?